New England Cottontail

 You Can Help!

 Today, the New England cottontail is being considered for listing under the federal Endangered Species Act.
-If it gets placed on the endangered species list, then federal agencies will have the primary responsibility to boost the bunny's population and save its habitat.
-Conservationists from all sectors -- federal, state, and private -- agree that it makes much more sense, and will be far more efficient, to keep the cottontail off the endangered species list in the first place.
+If it is placed on the endangered species list, then federal agencies will have the primary responsibility to save this rabbit.
+Conservationists from all sectors -- federal, state, and private -- agree that it makes more sense, and will be far more efficient, to keep the cottontail off the endangered list in the first place.
 How can that be done?
-By making enough acres of habitat so that the species' population rises and it's no longer in danger of going extinct.
+By making enough habitat so that the species' population rises and it's no longer in danger of going extinct.

 To meet this goal, conservationists need help from landowners, businesses, and the public.
-Together we can save the New England cottontail -- a beloved wild creature and a key part of our natural heritage.
+Together we can save the New England cottontail, a key part of our natural heritage.